YashasSamaga/AMX-Assembly-Docs/DOCUMENT.md

 #emit LIDX // loads [2][4] in to the primary register
 ```

-Every N-dimensional (N != 1) contains an indirection table with offsets pointing to the (N - 1)-dimensional sub-arrays.
+Every N-dimensional array (N != 1) contains an indirection table with offsets pointing to the (N - 1)-dimensional sub-arrays.
 To access an
-element, the indirection tables must be recursively traversed until a one-dimensional array is obtained
+element, the indirection tables must be recursively traversed until a one-dimensional array is obtained.

 ```pawn
 new arr[5][5][5];